 EN 301 549 draws heavily from the Web Content Accessibility Guidelines v2.1, published by the W3C and known as WCAG 2.1.
 These WCAG are internationally recognised requirements for producing web content.
 They are considered best practice, and are very widely used.

-However, EN 301 549 v2.1.2 and v3.2.1 each include requirements that are not part of WCAG 2.1.
+However, EN 301 549 v3.2.1 includes requirements that are not part of WCAG 2.1.
 EN 301 549 also includes requirements that are not relevant to the WAD, for example accessibility requirements of computer hardware systems.
 The requirements of the standard that are relevant to the WAD are defined in Annex A.

 It is important to note that versions of WCAG later than 2.1 are not automatically relevant to the WAD.
 New or updated requirements in later versions of WCAG, while practically useful, only become legally relevant if they are included in Annex A of a harmonised version of EN 301 549 that is referenced in the Official Journal.